lolothemisfit/lolothemisfit/README.md

 ⚡ Fun fact:

-  - A fun fact about me is that one day, if I work as hard as I know I can, you'll see my name in the credits for the next GTA game (not 6 of course).
-Oh and I have a love/obsessed relationship with ethical hacking :)...
+If I push myself as hard as I know I can, one day you'll see my name in the credits of a future GTA game (not 6, of course).
+Also, I have a bit of an obsession with ethical hacking! ;)...